Luis-Munu/Blade-Idle-Bot/README.md

 - Market Scanner: The bot can automatically scan the in-game market for figures that meet the user-defined criteria by using OCR.
 - Custom Filters: Users can create their own filters based on various attributes, such as rarity, level, stats, etc.
 - Bluestacks Compatibility: The bot is designed to work seamlessly with the Bluestacks emulator using the standard window size.
+- Auto unstuck: If an error triggers, the bot will try to setup the game to work again.

 ## Installation